-Laundry cottage is a charming, two bedroom, Victorian, terraced house on the outskirts of Ilfracombe, within easy walking distance (less than a mile) of the town centre and famous tunnels beach.
-The cottage benefits from a quiet location with plenty of street parking and is only a 10 minute drive to the beach at Woolacombe.
+Laundry cottage is a charming, two bedroom, Victorian, terraced house on the outskirts of Ilfracombe, within walking distance (about a mile) of the town centre and famous tunnels beach.
+The cottage benefits from a quiet location with street parking and is only a 10 minute drive to the beach at Woolacombe.
 The beach is 2 miles long and great for surfing and walking at all times of year.

 Ilfracombe itself is a quaint old harbour town, with many shops, restaurants and pubs, plus a few good wine bars and even a theatre and a cinema!
 There are lots of activities on offer all year round.
 You can go sea-fishing, or take a day trip along the coast or to Lundy Island from the harbour.
 Ideal base for visiting Exmoor or the many beaches and walks along the North Devon Coast.
 Also good for golf, riding, sailing and cream teas!

-NEW from October 18th 2012 -come and visit Verity, Damian Hirst's controversial new statue on the Harbour.
+Come and visit Verity, Damian Hirst's controversial bronze statue on the Harbour.
 We think she is rather fabulous at 20m high.

 The cottage is on the South West edge of town on the road to Lee, along a rural valley with the Torrs on one side and the Cairn on the other.
 Access to walking on the Torrs and to the local reservoirs is about 100 metres up the road, as is the bus stop.
 It's also only a 20 min walk into the town itself.

 The cottage has a lovely homely feel and lots of personal touches as it is used by its owner on a regular basis.
-Many holiday guests also return year after year.
+Bed linen & towels are included for breaks of 5 nights or more.
+Many holiday guests return year after year.
 A few of the recent comments from the guest book;

 |Size||Sleeps up to 4, 2 bedrooms|